simpleanalytics/docs/_docs/31_integrations/00_next.md

 ---
-title: Install Simple Analytics with Next
+title: Install Simple Analytics with Next.js
 hidden: true
 category: integrations
 permalink: /install-simple-analytics-with-next
 ---

-Next has a lovely [Script component](https://nextjs.org/docs/basic-features/script).
+Next.js has a lovely [Script component](https://nextjs.org/docs/basic-features/script).

 In your app, you can add this Script component: